atomist-skills/markdownlint-skill/README.md

    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to lint your JavaScript code
+# How to lint your Markdown files

 1. **Set up the skill by providing an MarkdownLint configuration**